psal/anonymouth/README.md

 - Handles assert methods (if any)
 - Handles UI update/panel switch methods (if any)

-While the cooresponding Driver class:
+While the corresponding Driver class:

 - Handles all listeners
-- Hanldes most backend/data manipulation and updating
+- Handles most back-end/data manipulation and updating

 Again, these are just general guidelines.
 Sometimes it makes more sense to just have one class handle everything if it's a small object, or sometimes it doesn't make sense to have a seperate Panel/Window class but it does to have a Driver class, etc. You just need to use your best judgement on what will make things more organized and easier to understand.

 #####---Package / Organizing Convention---

-Anonymouth loosly follows these guidelines for class organization in packages:
+Anonymouth loosely follows these guidelines for class organization in packages:

 - `anonymouth.engine` For all processing code and any classes you deem "enginey" (for example, `HighlighterEngine`, `VersionControl`, etc.)
 - `anonymouth.gooie` For all classes displaying or creating swing components and their respective Driver classes
 - `anonymouth.helpers` For classes that aren't necessarily Anonymouth specific, but are used by Anonymouth for general purposes and tasks (for example, `FileHelper`, `ScrollToTop`, `ImageLoader`, etc.)
-- `anonymouth.utils` For classes that serve only as a means for storing and manupulating data (For example, `TaggedSentence`, `TaggedDocument`, `Word`, `TextWrapper`, etc.)
+- `anonymouth.utils` For classes that serve only as a means for storing and manipulating data (For example, `TaggedSentence`, `TaggedDocument`, `Word`, `TextWrapper`, etc.)

-There are still quite a few classes that are clearly where they don't belong, so feel free to oragnize Anonymouth so that it best fits these guidelines.
+There are still quite a few classes that are clearly where they don't belong, so feel free to organize Anonymouth so that it best fits these guidelines.

 [Back to top](#top)